bhoodream/react-image-parser/README.md

 # React-Image-Parser
-With this component, you can easily parse the image data.
+With this component you can easily parse the image data.

 #### Install:
 ```bash